Walking in Memphis: Background

 "Walking in Memphis" was remade by American singer and actress Cher for her 21st studio album, It's a Man's World (1995).
 It was released as the album's lead single in the United Kingdom on October 16, 1995.
-Her version debuted at number 11 on the UK Singles chart for the week ending October 28, 1995.
-Despite being a comparative failure for Cher, "Walking in Memphis" was included in the set list for the singer's 1999–2000 Do You Believe?
+Her version debuted at number 11 on the UK Singles chart for the week ending October 28, 1995, with this ultimately proving its peak position.

+Although largely faithful to the original, Cher's version replaces the female piano player referenced, Muriel, with a male player, Gabriel, with the line "Ma'am, I am [a Christian] tonight" amended to "Man, I am tonight" accordingly.
+Additionally, Cohn's repetition of the first verse is largely omitted, being replaced with a repetition of the first line, "Put on my blue suede shoes", only.

+"Walking in Memphis" was included in the set list for Cher's 1999–2000 Do You Believe?
 Tour, the first Cher tour subsequent to her recording of the song.
-In introducing the number, Cher would overstate how low the impact of her take on "Walking in Memphis" was, first citing Marc Cohn's original as "a huge hit", then her own version as "a huge bomb".
+In introducing the number, Cher would overstate how unsuccessful her version of "Walking in Memphis" was, citing Cohn's original as "a huge hit" and calling her own version "a huge bomb".
 Her cover was used on The X-Files in the final scene of the fifth-season episode "The Post-Modern Prometheus".

 Critical reception

 AllMusic described Cher's cover version of "Walking in Memphis" as "rousing".
 Jim Farber from Entertainment Weekly stated that it "must be heard to be believed."
-Pan-European magazine Music & Media wrote, "The regular version of Marc Cohn's low key ballad doesn't do much justice to Cher's throaty voice, which needs more drama.
-But the special mixes by Shut Up & Dance, Rated PG and Baby Doc do exactly that, with a lot of fast beats, echoes and ambient loops."
+Pan-European magazine Music & Media wrote, "The regular version of Marc Cohn's low key ballad doesn't do much justice to Cher's throaty voice, which needs more drama."